RACV Logo

 Day 3 - Tokyo, Hakone

-Start your day with a visit to Tsukiji Market, a lively marketplace known for its fresh seafood, sushi restaurants and local food vendors.
-Explore the bustling stalls selling a variety of Japanese product and ingredients and discover why it is a popular destination for food lovers and tourists seeking an authentic culinary experience.
-After the market enjoy your Insider Experience.
+Start your day with a visit to Tsukiji Outer Market, a lively marketplace known for its fresh seafood, sushi restaurants and local food vendors.
+Explore the bustling stalls selling a variety of Japanese products and ingredients, and discover why it's a popular destination for food lovers and tourists alike.
+After the market, enjoy your Insider Experience, before continuing to Hakone, a place of staggering beauty.
+On arrival in Hakone, transfer to your hotel, where you can opt to partake in a traditional onsen experience, a restorative communal bath.
+This evening, enjoy a banquet dinner at your hotel.

 Insider Experience — Sushi-making Class